-I am Kiyoshi YATSUI, the storekeeper of this shop, Tohkadoh, of the fifth generation, have produced the top-quality Wajima-nuri.
-In this shop, we have presented more than 1,800 items such as bowls, trays, cups (coffee cup, free cup), lunch boxes, dishes (miso-soup, rice, etc), vases, mirrors, guinomi to drink Japanese sake, and so on.
-Furthermore, lacquer wares are available to be repaired.
-If you send me photos of the lacquer wares damaged, I will give you an estimate to be repaired, the charge of which is of course free.
+I am Kiyoshi YATSUI, the owner of Tohkadoh of the fifth generation, have produced the top-quality of Wajima-nuris.
+In our shop, we have presented more than 2,100 items such as bowls, trays, cups (coffee cup, free cup), lunch boxes, dishes (miso-soup, rice, etc), vases, mirrors, guinomis to drink Japanese sake, and so on.
+Furthermore, lacquer wares can be repaired.
+If you send me photos of the lacquer wares damaged, I will inform you an estimate to be repaired, the charge of which is of course free.
 I am very proud to produce such best quality lacquer wares.
 The products have been highly evaluated and respected by many peoples all over the world.
-If you want real Wajima-nuri, please visit and see our products.
+If you want real Wajima-nuris, please visit and see our products.

 TEL 0768-22-0218FAX 0768-22-1208